Quonnaq0711/Flexitude/README.md

 - **User Authentication**:
   - Sign Up
   - Login / Logout
   - Demo Login (To log in as a demo user, you can click the "Already a User?" link at the bottom of the sign-up page.
-You can also access this feature through the profile button in the upper right corner of any page.)
+You can also access this feature through the profile button in the upper right corner within the login sequence.)
 ---

 ### Usage